sharife/goldenthread-v2/site/content/productions/reorient-2009.md

         opportunity.
 And this too will melt away like snow in May."
       credit: Director
       name: Bella Ramazan-Nia
-    - bio: "**Torange Yeghiazarian**: *Tamam*.
-A native of Iran and of Armenian heritage, Torange holds a Master’s degree in Theatre Arts from San Francisco State University.
-Her plays (*Call Me Mehdi, Waves, Dawn at Midnight, Behind Glass Windows, Abaga*) reflect the perspective of the culturally displaced in tackling today’s world of contradictory realities and values.
-As a teaching artist, Torange has taught playwriting to at-risk youth as part of the Each One Reach One program, incorporated theatre into social studies in Richmond’s Washington Elementary School as part of East Bay Center for Performing Arts’ Learning Without Borders program, and lead acting and play development workshops for Golden Thread Productions.
-She is the Artistic Director of Golden Thread Productions, where she has devoted her professional life to exploring Middle Eastern culture and identity through theatre arts."
-      name: Torange Yeghiazarian
-      credit: Founding Artistic Director, Playwright
     - name: M. Graham Smith
       credit: Director
       bio: "**M. Graham Smith**: *I'm Not a Serial Killer*.
 Smith is the founder and